solutions-crypto/near-guildnet-tools/README.md

 sudo ./clean_up.sh
 ```
 ##### To re-user a container
-- ( the name of the existing container must be compiler )
+- The container should be named "compiler"
 - edit install.sh
 - There are 2 lines that contain "launch_container" comment out the one that contains only that phrase.
-This will prevent the script from trying to create a new container to use and the existing container named compiler will be used.
+- This will prevent the script from trying to create a new container to use and the existing container named compiler will be used.

 The install script has an option to enter the validator name so the validator key is generated correctly